Peter-Phi-Tran/discordbot/README.md

 - Tracks Software Engineering / CS internships and new grad roles
 - Posts jobs to a Discord channel via bot
-- Scrapes data from curated GitHub repositories
+- Retrieves data from curated GitHub repositories
 - Uses MongoDB for data persistence
-- Dockerized for easier deployment
+- Dockerized for easier deployment (kinda lol)

 ---